getjoystick/witcher/readme.md

 - For an example with comments if you have have a PostgreSQL db to check see: `./tests-json/testSetup.json` and `./tests-json/testUnits.json`
 - For an example with comments for just API validation see: `./tests-json/noDbTestSetup.json` and `./tests-json/noDbTestUnits.json`

-## The Test Setup Config
+## The Test Setup "Root" Config

-This is entry point / starting point of a test.
+This is entry point / starting point of a test run.
 This should be a .json file in the ./tests-json folder.

 ```jsonc
 {